 Rachel Rambach is a board-certified music therapist and the creator of “Listen and Learn Music.”
 She has created a book of educational and innovative songs and materials for music therapy students.
 Her blog also focuses on how music therapists, students of music therapy, and interns can make a living from their passion.

-Music Blogs that talk about music production, instruments, and equipment (music blogs for musicians)
+Music Blogs that talk about music production, instruments, and best equipment (music blogs for musicians)

 34. Optoproductions (optoproductions.com)